vcaesar/guix/README.md

 ### Linux:

-In order to build GXUI on linux, you will need the following packages installed:
+In order to build guix on linux, you will need the following packages installed:

     sudo apt-get install libxi-dev libxcursor-dev libxrandr-dev libxinerama-dev mesa-common-dev libgl1-mesa-dev libxxf86vm-dev

 ### Common:

-After setting up ```GOPATH``` (see [Go documentation](https://golang.org/doc/code.html)), you can then fetch the GXUI library and its dependencies:
+After setting up ```GOPATH``` (see [Go documentation](https://golang.org/doc/code.html)), you can then fetch the guix library and its dependencies:

     go get -u github.com/vcaesar/guix/...

 Samples
 ---
-Samples can be found in [`gxui/samples`](https://github.com/vcaesar/guix/tree/master/samples).
+Samples can be found in [`guix/samples`](https://github.com/vcaesar/guix/tree/master/samples).

 To build all samples run: